 . tell you about short-notice programme changes

-. and contact you when you offer your help
+. administer your membership and contact you when you offer your help

 Deleting personal information